vdhorvath/vdhorvath/NEUchre/README.md

 The deck used for Euchre is a subset of the traditional 52-card deck.
 It includes the Ace, King, Queen, Jack, 10 & 9 of all four suits (Spades, Diamonds, Hearts, and Clubs).

-This project is an implementation of the 2 player Euchre card game.
+This project is an implementation of the 2-player Euchre card game.
 To get a sense of the game, you can play the traditional version at https://cardgames.io/euchre/

 ~
 **How to build and run the code**

+You will want to use the Makefile to execute the game.

 **Description of the files in the directory**

-> a4.c - A players hand is built as a doubly Linked-linked list
+> a4.c - **A players hand is built as a doubly Linked-linked list**

-> deck.c - Deck implemented as a stack based on an Array
+> deck.c -**Deck implemented as a stack based on an Array**

 > a4.h - Header file, containing all the information as it relates to all the function.